 - Blocking the air vents with pieces of furniture

-- Cranking up the dial when your cold – this will not heat your home faster but will put added stress on the system
+- Cranking up the dial when you’re cold – this will heat your home faster but will put added stress on the system

 - Not keeping your vents free of dust